-If within a random access response window, as described in clause 8.2, the UE does not receive a random access response that contains a preamble identifier corresponding to the preamble sequence transmitted by the UE, the UE determines a transmission power for a subsequent PRACH transmission, if any, as described in [11, TS 38.321].
+If within a random access response window, as described in clause 8.2 when a UE is not provided RAwithoutRAR, the UE does not receive a random access response that contains a preamble identifier corresponding to the preamble sequence transmitted by the UE, or when the UE is provided RAwithoutRAR, the UE determines a transmission power for a subsequent PRACH transmission, if any, as described in [11, TS 38.321].

 If prior to a PRACH retransmission, a UE changes the spatial domain transmission filter, Layer 1 notifies higher layers to suspend the power ramping counter as described in [11, TS 38.321].